 – is one of the most noteworthy and respected big-wave surfers, famous for surfing Mavericks alone for 15 years before it was widely discovered by the big-wave surfing community.

-Zack Follett – is an American football linebacker who retired in 2011 due to a neck injury.
+– is a linebacker who retired in 2011 due to a neck injury.
 He was drafted by the Detroit Lions in the seventh round of the 2009 NFL Draft.
 He played college football at California.

 – Former American volleyball player, who was a member of the United States men’s national volleyball team that won the bronze medal at the 1992 Summer Olympics in Barcelona, Spain.